patofoto/Demon_Klipper_Essentials_Unified/README.md

 # SLICER SETUP

 You have to modify your slicer's `Machine Gcode` that is sent to the printer.
-Instructions to do this & what to put are in the macro files, please take special care to copy them in correctly, as even a single error can stop the whole system from working.
+The basic commands to do this are in the macro files, please take special care to copy them in correctly, as even a single error can stop the whole system from working.
+Below shows a fully setup slicer as per recommended Mainsail settings combined with the macro settings for Orca Slicer using relative extrusion.

 Copy out your current gcode into Notepad/Notes to save if you ever revert back & need it again.
 It's very important the last line of the `Machine Start Gcode` is a single long line as shown below, with no returns in it.